Bass Masters Classic: Tournament Edition

 Bass Masters Classic: Tournament Edition is a 1998 3D fishing video game from THQ.
+It is the official game of the Bass Anglers Sportsman Society.

 Gameplay

 Bass Masters Classic Tournament Edition is a fishing simulation game that immerses players in the competitive world of bass fishing, modeled after the real-life Bassmaster Classic tournament.
 The gameplay revolves around catching up to five bass per day, with the goal of landing the biggest fish possible.
 Players begin by configuring their gear: seven rods can be customized with various lures, actions, and rigs.
 This setup can be done before heading out to save time during the tournament.
 Once on the lake, players have eight simulated hours to fish each day, and being late to weigh-in results in penalties.
 The game offers multiple modes—arcade, practice, amateur, and professional—across three difficulty levels.
 Elements like changing weather and water conditions affect fish behavior.
 Players control their boat with a trolling motor and can cast using overhead, flip, or pitch techniques.
 Casting is guided by a user-friendly interface, and players can access hints via short AVI clips featuring Bass Master champions.
 An underwater view shows how fish react to bait.